-- Vegetation cooling among and within cities follows a general pattern consistent with plant stomatal response to atmospheric conditions - Urban parks achieve a similar level of ecosystem services by selecting species with traits dependent on climate
+- Vegetation cooling among and within cities follows a general pattern consistent with plant stomatal response to atmospheric conditions - Future projections suggest vegetation cooling patterns will not keep pace with rate of urban warming. - Urban parks achieve a similar level of ecosystem services by selecting species with traits dependent on climate.